altontoth/rpi-power-monitor-expanded/README.md

 ## Installation

-Follow David00's original instructions for setup of the expanded board (for now) revised hardware will be forthcoming.
+Follow David00's original instructions for setup of the expanded board (for now).
+Revised hardware will be forthcoming with the additional read channel.

 ### Please see the [project Wiki](https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) for detailed setup instructions.